 Community-Curated Exhibition Prioritizes Pueblo Indian Knowledge and Experience

-Organized by the School for Advanced Research and the Vilcek Foundation, the exhibition debuts July 31, 2022, on Tewa Indian lands at the Museum of Indian Arts and Culture in Santa Fe before traveling nationally.
+Organized by the School for Advanced Research and the Vilcek Foundation, the exhibition debuts July 31, 2022, on Tewa Indian lands at the Museum of Indian Arts & Culture in Santa Fe before traveling nationally.

 But the launch of a unique traveling exhibition featuring over 100 historic and contemporary works in clay offers a visionary understanding of Pueblo pots as vessels of community-based knowledge and personal experience.